How to Cook Filet Mignon on Pit Boss Pellet Grill (In 4 Simple Steps)

 What Tools Do You Need to Cook Filet Mignon on the Pit Boss?

-First and foremost, you need a Pit Boss, we also use a Blackstone griddle to sear the meat.
+You need a Pit Boss, we also use a Blackstone griddle to sear the meat.
+You don’t need a Blackstone, you can also just use a cast iron pan on the stove or a grill.

 pit-boss-filet-mignon-with-shrimp-and-salad